ChrisPenner/mad-props/README.md

     disj x xs = S.delete x xs
 ```

-Now every pair of `PVars` in each region is linked by the `disj` relation.
+This function introduces a few new types, namely `Prop` and `Pvar`.
+We'll show how `PVar`s are actually created soon, but the gist of this function is that we map over each 'region' and relate every variable to every other one.

+`Prop` is a monad which allows us to create and link `PVar`s together.
+It keeps track of the constraints on all of our variables and will eventually build a graph that the library uses to solve the problem.

+We call the `constrain` function to state that no cell pairing within a region should have the same number.

 `constrain` accepts two `PVar`s and a function, the function takes a 'choice' from the first variable and uses it to constrain the 'options' from the second.
 In this case, if the first variable is fixed to a specific value we 'propagate' by removing all matching values from the other variable's pool, you can see the implementation of the `disj` helper above.
-The information about the 'link' is stored inside the `Prop` monad.
+The information about this constraint is stored inside the `Prop` monad.

+Set disjunction is symmetric, propagators in general are not, so we'll need to 'constrain' in each direction.
+Luckily our loop will process each pair twice, so we'll run this once in each direction.

 Here's the real signature in case you're curious: